Lentil Quinoa Salad – Plant Protein Power Couple

 The combination of high protein and high fibre means that a lentil salad will keep you full for a long time.

-Low fat content means that the overall calorie count remains low, so if weight loss is your goal, it could be handy to have a lentil salad recipe to hand!
+Low fat content means that the overall calorie count remains low, so if weight loss is your goal, it could be handy to have a lentil salad recipe to hand (check out these low fat vegan recipes for some vegan options to keep fat levels down)!

 What kind of lentils should I use?